Emily Lovira Gregory: Early life and education

-Gregory spent her childhood on her family farm in Portage, New York.
+Gregory was born on 31 December 1841 in Portage, New York, where she spent her childhood on her family's farm.
 During this time she received her education at Albion Seminary in Portage.
 Following graduation, she took a teaching position at Dunkirk (Fredonia) Friendship Seminary where she taught for some time.

-Once she earned enough money, she began to attend Cornell University starting in 1876.
-She graduated from Cornell University in 1881 with a Bachelor of Arts degree in Literature and a minor in Botany.
+Gregory worked as a schoolteacher until the age of 35, when she enrolled at Cornell University.
+She began her studies there in 1876 and graduated in 1881 with a Bachelor of Arts degree in literature while also studying botany.

 After a short period of teaching, Gregory went on to further her education.
-At this time, women were not accepted into graduate programs in the United States, therefore; she traveled to Europe.
+Because women were generally excluded from graduate programs in the United States at the time, Gregory pursued further study in Europe, enrolling at the University of Zurich in Switzerland.
 She acquired her doctorate degree at the University of Zurich after writing a dissertation titled Comparative Anatomy of the Filz-like Hair-covering of Leaf Organs.
-She studied with other notable botanist such as Albert Wigand, Johannes Reinke, and Simon Schwendener.
-Gregory was the first American woman to earn a doctorate in botany.
+She studied with botanists such as Albert Wigand, Johannes Reinke, and Simon Schwendener.
+She received her doctorate in botany from the University of Zurich in 1886 at the age of 44.
+Gregory was the first American woman to earn a doctorate in botany and was among the earliest women to receive a doctoral degree in the sciences.